 Non-Residential Sewer Usage Charge ($) = Water Usage (kl) x Sewer Discharge Factor (%) x Sewer Usage Charge ($/kl) 1

-For a list of individual circumstances discharge factors see the Revenue Policy.
+For a list of Non-Residential sewer discharge factors see the Revenue Policy (Section 3 of the Delivery Program/Operational Plan).

 Sewer charges – pension rebate